Coastal Championship Wrestling

-Coastal Championship Wrestling, often referred to simply as CCW is an American independent professional wrestling promotion which was formed in 2004 by Dan Ackerman & former ECW worker, Bruno Sassi in Coral Springs, Florida.
+Coastal Championship Wrestling (CCW) is an American independent professional wrestling promotion which was formed in 2004 by Dan Ackerman & former ECW worker, Bruno Sassi in Coral Springs, Florida.
+The promotion has also been a member of the United Wrestling Network (UWN) since 2025 and has aired their programming as part of a joint syndicated block with the UWN on various television stations.

 Notable mainstays for the promotion include Marti Belle, Brian Cage, Francisco Ciatso, Fuego Del Sol, Gangrel, Leila Grey, Matthew Justice, Kilynn King, Ariel Levy, Chase Stevens, Super Crazy, Jack Talos, Marina Tucker, Eddie Valentine, American Top Team, Billy Gunn, Kamille and Snuka.
 CCW had brief association with National Wrestling Alliance on CCW/NWA Viva Revolution in 2024.
 Championships from other companies have also been defended on CCW programming, such as Boca Raton Championship Wrestling, Original Championship Wrestling, and New Generation Championship Wrestling.

 History

 Sassi formed the promotion in 2004 upon leaving Future of Wrestling, with Dan Ackerman.
 The first events and TV tapings were held in March 2004.
 First CCW Heavyweight Champion, "The Blackheart" Dave Johnson, won the championship in a tournament held at CCW Caged At The Creek on August 14, 2004, in Coconut Creek, Florida.
 The first CCW Tag Team Champions were crowned in a tournament final at a TV taping on April 24, 2004, in Coral Springs, Florida, when The Market Crashers defeated 'The Waverunners'.

 Later in 2012, Sassi left CCW to Dan Ackerman and Pablo Marquez, former CCW Heavyweight Champion.
 Both led the promotion for 8 years and Marquez eventually opted out of the leadership.
 Nelio Cuomo Costa joined CCW as a co-owner in 2020.